How to Make a Self-Care Box for Anxiety + What to Include/ Gifts for People With Anxiety

 This next item for your anxiety self-care box will help to take your mind off whatever you’re stressing about.

 There are lots of adult coloring books to choose from.
-I have several and love them all!
+I have several from Johanna Basford and love them all!

 Coloring allows you to escape into a world of color and whimsy.
-It can also serve as one of the “5 things you can see” in the name 5 things exercise.
+It can also serve as the “thing you can see” in the name 5 things exercise.